 The activities we do with friends help us relax.
-We often have a good laugh with them, which is an excellent stress reliever.
+Enjoying a good laugh with them is an excellent stress reliever.

-We often don't spend enough time doing things we enjoy.
+We often do not spend enough time doing things we enjoy.

 Set aside a couple of nights a week for some quality "me time" away from work.

-Setting yourself goals and challenges, whether at work or outside of work.
+Set yourself goals and challenges, both at work or outside of work.
 Activities such as learning a new language or playing new sports can help to build confidence.
 This will help you deal with stress.

 Avoid unhealthy habits

-Don't rely on alcohol, smoking and caffeine as your ways of coping.
-These won't solve your problems.
+Do not rely on alcohol, smoking and caffeine as your ways of coping.
+These will not solve your problems.
 They'll create new ones.
-They might provide temporary relief but won't make the problems disappear.
+They might provide temporary relief.
+But they will not make the problems disappear.
 You need to tackle the cause of your stress.